-582. ADVANCED PHYSIOLOGY (323.)
+582. ADVANCED PHYSIOLOGY (323).
 Second and Fourth years.
 This course deals with special topics in physiology and consists of laboratory work and conferences.
-Open to students who have had course 501 or its equivalent.
+Prerequisite: 501 or equivalent.
 Hours and credit by arrangement.
 Dr. Park and Staff.

 322. PHYSIOLOGICAL TECHNIQUES AND PREPARATIONS.
 A course designed for advanced students.
 Hours and credit by arrangement.
 Dr. Park and Staff.